Brownsville Preserve: A Coastal Hike Across Salt Marshes in Nassawadox

-Brownsville Preserve is the headquarters for The Nature Conservancy’s Virginia Coast Reserve.
-You’ll find 1,000+ acres of habitats, including wooded uplands and tidal marshes.
+Brownsville Preserve is headquarters for The Nature Conservancy’s Volgenau Virginia Coast Reserve, which includes 14 undeveloped marsh and barrier islands.

-A 3.0-mile hike on the William B. Cummings Birding and Wildlife Trail exposes visitors to salt marshes, hardwood forest, tidal creeks, even retired agricultural fields.
+A 3.0-mile round-trip hike on the William B. Cummings Birding and Wildlife Trail exposes salt marshes, hardwood forest, tidal creeks and retired agricultural fields.

-A printed trail guide allows you to read up on what you will see on the trail, as well as learn all about the nature preserve as you hike across the landscape.
+A printed trail guide allows you to read up on what you’ll see on the trail, as well as learn all about the nature preserve as you hike across the coastal landscape.

 |Elevation Gain||16 feet|